Local Government Financial Reporting for Counties, Municipalities, and Special Districts

 If the entity is not required to have an audit pursuant to s.
 218.39, F.S.:

-- No later than nine months after the end of the entity's fiscal year (June 30 for most entities).
-Therefore, the AFR for the 2011-12 fiscal year is due June 30, 2013.
+- No later than nine months after the end of the entity's fiscal year (the fiscal year for most entites ends on September 30th).
+Therefore, the AFR for the 2021-22 fiscal year was due June 30, 2023.

 If the entity is required to have an audit pursuant to s.
 218.39, F.S.:

 - Within 45 days after the completion of the audit report, but no later than nine months after the end of the entity's fiscal year.
 For most entities, the deadline is June 30.
-Therefore, the AFR for the 2011-12 fiscal year is due by June 30, 2013.
+Therefore, the AFR for the 2021-22 fiscal year was due by June 30, 2023.

 3. How does an entity submit an AFR?

-AFRs are required to be prepared and submitted electronically using the DFS Local Government Section's web-based Local Government Electronic Reporting System (LOGER).
+AFRs are required to be prepared and submitted electronically using the DFS Local Government Section's web-based Local Government Electronic Reporting system (LOGER).
+Select "Annual Financial Reports/LOGER."

 A username and password are required to access LOGER.
 Contact the DFS Local Government Section at (850) 413-5571 or localgov@myfloridacfo.com to obtain this information.
 Any questions relating to the preparation and submission of the AFR should also be directed to the Local Government Section.

-Note: The AFR is not the audit report or the CAFR (Comprehensive Annual Financial Report), but rather is a unique document with the format prescribed by the DFS.
-Please see the sample AFR (PDF) if you are not familiar with this document.
-The sample AFR provided is for a large municipality and may contain account codes and funds that other local governments do not use.
-Please see DFS' website for the chart of accounts and uniform accounting system manuals to assist you in completing the AFR.
+Note: The AFR is not the audit report or the ACFR (Annual Comprehensive Financial Report), but rather is a unique document with the format prescribed by the DFS.
+If you are not familiar with the AFR, please click here to access AFRs submitted to DFS.
+Please see DFS' website for the LOGER manual and uniform accounting system manuals (both under the heading "Local Governments") to assist you in completing the AFR.

 4. How can I tell if a local governmental entity has submitted its AFR?